This post may contain affiliate links. See my disclosure for more info.

 Here are a few ways you can utilize the stems:

 2. swap ingredients

-Sometimes when we’re cooking from a recipe, it’s easy to think that we have to follow the recipe to a T, and not stray outside the lines.
+Sometimes when we’re cooking from a recipe, it’s easy to think that we have to follow the recipe to a T, and not stray outside those lines.

-Something that’s important to remember: recipes should be used as guidelines and inspiration.
+Something that’s important to remember: recipes are just a starting point when you need a hit of inspiration.
 When cooking, they don’t need to be followed exactly, especially if you’re wanting to stay within your budget.

 If you don’t have parsnips, swap them out for carrots.
 If the recipe calls for quinoa?
 Substitute rice.
 Say it with me: It’s okay to put your own twist on it.
-And it’s definitely okay to use what you have on hand or in your pantry.
+And it’s definitely okay to use what you already have on hand.